 Home Sewer Overflow – Backup

 The last piece of advice is related to the sewer backing up into your home.
 After the weather situation settles, you will be required to use a sump pump to remove the sewage overflow from your home.
-You are also instructed to contact a local plumber like Pipe Shark to schedule a sewer line inspection followed by any repairs that may be required.
+You are also instructed to contact a professional trenchless contractor like Pipeshark to schedule a sewer line inspection followed by any repairs that may be required.

-Pipe Shark utilizes trenchless technology so if a pipe requires replacement they won’t have to dig up your entire yard to remove it.
-So, to begin with, they will dig a hole to one connection so that a tiny video camera can be inserted.
-With this closed-circuit access the condition of your sewer line can be verified from “eyes inside the pipe” rather than by digging a trench along the width of the pipe.
+Pipeshark utilizes trenchless technology so if a pipe requires replacement they won’t have to dig up your entire yard to remove it.
+So, to begin with, they will dig a hole in one connection so that a tiny video camera can be inserted.
+With this closed-circuit access, the condition of your sewer line can be verified from “eyes inside the pipe” rather than by digging a trench along the width of the pipe.

 Any problem will be quickly diagnosed and several trenchless options will be offered to you to review.
 Trenchless repairs are less costly and less harmful to the environment.
 They also speed up the time required to complete a repair which reduces the time you are without sewer service.
-For more information on the many services provided by Pipe Shark call them today at (610) 557-1752 or email to book an appointment.
+For more information on the many services provided by Pipeshark call them today at (610) 993-9300 or fill out our online form to book an appointment.
+We also provide: